Mercury poisoning: Causes

 Human-generated sources, such as coal-burning power plants emit about half of atmospheric mercury, with natural sources such as volcanoes responsible for the remainder.
-A 2021 publication investigating the mercury distribution in European soils found that high mercury concentrations are found close to abandoned mines Almadén (Castilla-La Mancha, Spain), Mt.
-Amiata (Italy), Idrija (Slovenia) and Rudnany (Slovakia)] and coal-fired power plants.
+A 2021 publication investigating the mercury distribution in European soils found that high mercury concentrations are found close to abandoned mines (such as Almadén (Castilla-La Mancha, Spain), Mt.
+Amiata (Italy), Idrija (Slovenia) and Rudnany (Slovakia)) and coal-fired power plants.
 An estimated two-thirds of human-generated mercury comes from stationary combustion, mostly of coal.
 Other important human-generated sources include gold production, nonferrous metal production, cement production, waste disposal, human crematoria, caustic soda production, pig iron and steel production, mercury production (mostly for batteries), and biomass burning.

 Small independent gold-mining operation workers are at higher risk of mercury poisoning because of crude processing methods.
 Such is the danger for the galamsey in Ghana and similar workers known as orpailleurs in neighboring francophone countries.
 While no official government estimates of the labor force have been made, observers believe 20,000–50,000 work as galamseys in Ghana, a figure including many women, who work as porters.
 Similar problems have been reported amongst the gold miners of Indonesia.

 Some mercury compounds, especially organomercury compounds, can also be readily absorbed through direct skin contact.
 Mercury and its compounds are commonly used in chemical laboratories, hospitals, dental clinics, and facilities involved in the production of items such as fluorescent light bulbs, batteries, and explosives.

-Many traditional medicines, including ones used in Ayurvedic medicine and Traditional Chinese medicine, contain mercury and other heavy metals.
+Many traditional medicines, including ones used in Ayurvedic medicine, and in Traditional Chinese medicine, contain mercury and other heavy metals.